Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Discussion

-Theoretical works indicate the $\alpha$-MnO$_2$ crystallographic motif may lead to spin-glass behaviour~\cite{crespo2013competing}, and previous experimental works support the theory that $T_3$ may be a spin-glass-like transition~\cite{barudvzija2016structural,barudvzija2020magnetic}.
-From our DC and AC susceptibility measurements, we see an FC/ZFC divergence which could support this, though we do not see a strong frequency-dependence to the magnetic behaviour [Figure~\ref{AC-fig}].
-However, the magnetic Bragg structure we see for $T<T_3$ is not consistent with spin-glass-like ordering, as spin-glasses do not exhibit magnetic Bragg peaks~\cite{binder1986spin}.
-The proposed transition to a spin-glass-like state is therefore not evident from our data, and if it is present, it is constrained to be an extrinsic phenomenon: either a surface effect, or resulting from variation in K$^{+}$ content across the bulk sample.
-The possibility that spin-glassiness is a surface phenomenon has been suggested for similar materials, including Na$_{2-x}$Mn$_8$O$_{16}$~\cite{lan2011synthesis} and {B}a$_{1+\delta}${M}n$_8${O}$_{16}$~\cite{yu2010spin}.
-The second possibility that a spin-glass is caused by variations in local K$^{+}$ content within some regions of the sample is also highly plausible; it is already known that spin-glass-like behaviour occurs for K$_x$Mn$_8$O$_{16}$ ($x<1$)~\cite{suib1994magnetic,luo2009spin,luo2010tuning}, and it has also been shown that Sn-doping of $\alpha$-MnO$_2$ results in spin-glass-like behaviour~\cite{liu2022tuning}.
-Theoretical works also show a spin-glass ground state exists within the phase space of $J_1$, $J_2$, and $J_3$~\cite{crespo2013competing}.
-Therefore, we suggest that our observed magnetic Bragg peaks for $T<T_3$ may be reconcilable with previous claims of spin-glassiness, but that such a spin-glass-like state is not the bulk ground state of K$_{1.461(4)}$Mn$_8$O$_{16}$.
+Crespo \textit{et al.}~\cite{crespo2013competing} show theoretically that the $\alpha$-MnO$_2$ crystallographic motif with inhomogeneous doping may exhibit spin glass behaviour in the presence of antiferromagnetic exchange interactions in an Ising spin lattice.
+Previous experimental works on K-rich cryptomelane have indicated that $T_3$ may be a spin glass-like transition~\cite{barudvzija2016structural,barudvzija2020magnetic}.
+From our DC and AC susceptibility measurements, we see an FC/ZFC divergence which could support this.
+However, we do not see a strong frequency dependence to the magnetic behaviour [Figure~\ref{AC-fig}] which is a characteristic feature of a spin glass~\cite{cannella1972magnetic,mulder1981susceptibility,binder1986spin,shirakami1998spin,khan2024spin,freedberg2024brief}.
+Furthermore, the magnetic Bragg peak structure we see for $T<T_3$ is not consistent with spin glass-like ordering, as a spin glass phase would not exhibit magnetic Bragg peaks~\cite{binder1986spin}.
+The proposed transition to a spin glass-like state is therefore not supported by our data, and if such a state is present in K-rich cryptomelane of the stoichiometry studied here, then it is constrained to be an extrinsic phenomenon: either a surface effect, or resulting from variation in K$^{+}$ content across the bulk sample.
+The possibility that spin glassiness is a surface phenomenon has been suggested for similar materials, including Na$_{2-x}$Mn$_8$O$_{16}$~\cite{lan2011synthesis} and {B}a$_{1+\delta}${M}n$_8${O}$_{16}$~\cite{yu2010spin}.
+The second possibility that a spin glass is caused by variations in local K$^{+}$ content within some regions of the sample is also highly plausible; it is already known that spin glass-like behaviour occurs for K$_x$Mn$_8$O$_{16}$ ($x<1$)~\cite{suib1994magnetic,luo2009spin,luo2010tuning}, and it has also been shown that Sn-doping of $\alpha$-MnO$_2$ results in spin glass-like behaviour~\cite{liu2022tuning}.
+Therefore, we suggest that our observed magnetic Bragg peaks for $T<T_3$ may be reconcilable with previous claims of spin glassiness, but that such a spin glass-like state cannot be the bulk ground state of K$_{1.448(3)}$Mn$_8$O$_{16}$.